 f.
 Business proposals seeking to occupy small sites or buildings within residential or other built-up areas, provided that they are not allocated for other uses or are otherwise protected.

 The economy of the plan area was initially focused on agriculture.
 The opening of Cleadon Lane station in 1839 changed the nature of the village to that of a commuter settlement, with some new railway related businesses.
 With new residential development came retail and services development, however the largest level of employment development resulted from the development of the Cleadon Lane Industrial Estate.

 The evidence work supporting the emerging South Tyneside Local Plan highlights that there is a strong demand for employment land and premises within the Boldon sub area, which includes the plan area.

-As part of the preparation of the plan, the forum sent a survey to all businesses and voluntary groups operating across the plan area .
+As part of the preparation of the plan, the Forum sent a survey to all businesses and voluntary groups operating across the plan area3.
 Key issues that were identified from responses received were: